awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-train.md

    1. For **Job name**, type a name for the training job\.

-   1. For **IAM role**, choose an IAM role that has the required permissions to run training jobs in Amazon SageMaker, or choose **Create a new role** to allow Amazon SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
+   1. For **IAM role**, choose an IAM role that has the required permissions to run training jobs in SageMaker, or choose **Create a new role** to allow SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
 For information, see [SageMaker Roles ](sagemaker-roles.md)\.

    1. For **Resource configuration**, provide the following information: